Tom Cecic

-Tom Cecic was a Croatian American soccer defender who spent two seasons in the North American Soccer League and earned one cap with the U.S. national team.
+Tom Cecic was a soccer player who played as a defender who spent two seasons in the North American Soccer League.
+Born in Croatia, he earned one cap for the United States national team.

 NASL

 Cecic spent two seasons in the North American Soccer League.
 In 1968, he played for the Chicago Mustangs and in 1973 with the Miami Toros.

 National team

-Cecic earned his one cap with the national team in a 3–3 tie with Israel on September 15, 1968 when he came on for Adolph Bachmeier.
+Cecic earned his one cap with the national team in a 3–3 tie with Israel on September 15, 1968, when he came on for Adolph Bachmeier.

-Grandchildren

-Tiho Cecic has 7 grandchildren whom he loved greatly.
-Three of them were boys, Augustino Piso, Orlando Cecic, and AJ Bilardello.
-Four of them were girls, Marcella & Isabella Piso, Gabriella Cecic, and Jordana Bilardello.